vortex-exoplanet/VIP/readme.rst

 Documentation
 =============
 In ./tutorial folder you can find a Jupyter notebook with a detailed tutorial of VIP.
-You can visualize it, without running it locally, here: http://nbviewer.ipython.org/github/vortex-exoplanet/VIP/blob/master/tutorial/Tutorial_VIP.ipynb
+You can visualize it, without running it locally, by just opening the file in the github web interface or by using the notebook viewer service: http://nbviewer.ipython.org/github/vortex-exoplanet/VIP/blob/master/tutorial/Tutorial_VIP.ipynb

-Otherwise go the tutorial folder and run:
+For running the tutorial execute:

 .. code-block:: bash